 - Flashback: Due to the use of How We Got Here

 - Great Offscreen War: World War II, amazingly enough.
-Elenor is too shut inside herself to notice anything going on around her, to the point that the only time the war actually affects the plot is when it allows Takashi to get to America.
+Elanor is too shut inside herself to notice anything going on around her, to the point that the only time the war actually affects the plot is when it allows Takashi to get to America.

 - Hero of Another Story: Takashi.
-The story follows Elenor's viewpoint for most of the story, where she mostly deals with her mental illness and her alcoholic father.
+The story follows Elanor's viewpoint for most of the story, where she mostly deals with her mental illness and her alcoholic father.
 Takashi, meanwhile, has an active social life, deals with cultural expectations like arranged marriages and the upcoming war, and the natural emotional struggles that come with those things.
-It's lead some fans to think that Takashi's story is far more interesting than Elenor's.
+It's lead some fans to think that Takashi's story is far more interesting than Elanor's.

 - Hooker with a Heart of Gold: Takashi's friends hire him a prostitute for his eighteenth birthday.
 He is not amused, but later she becomes his confidant.
 (Who else is he gonna talk to about it?)